-The purpose of this standard is to provide a method for systematically characterizing organic transistor-based ring oscillators.
-This standard is intended to maximize reproducibility of published results by providing a framework for testing organic ring oscillators, whose unique properties cause measurement issues not typically encountered with inorganic-based circuitry.
+The purpose of this standard is to provide a method for systematically characterizing organic transistors.
+These standards are intended to maximize reproducibility of published results by providing a framework for testing organic devices, whose unique properties cause measurement issues not typically encountered with inorganic devices.
 This standard stresses disclosure of the procedures used to measure data and extract parameters so that data quality may be easily assessed.
 This standard also sets guidelines for reporting data, so that information is clear and consistent throughout the research community and industry.